Discover the care and support we offer

 Having a friend or family member receiving hospice care can be difficult, but it’s important to show that you care about them – more so now than ever before.
 That’s why, when talking to someone during this time, it’s good to simply talk about whatever they want (or not talk, if they prefer that).

-But for those who may be visiting someone in hospice for the first time, or who feel apprehensive about saying the wrong thing, here are just a few guidelines to help you better communicate with and support your loved one as they receive this end-of-life care.
+But for those who may be visiting someone in a hospice for the first time, or who feel apprehensive about saying the wrong thing, here are just a few guidelines to help you better communicate with and support your loved one as they receive this end-of-life care.

-It might seem like a fraught question, but hospice patients generally appreciate the normalcy of starting a conversation this way.
+It might seem like a fraught question, but hospice patients generally appreciate the normality of starting a conversation this way.
 The key is to really listen to the answer – if they don’t want to talk about themselves, that’s fine, but if they do, listen to any complaints or emotions they want to express.
 Lend them your sympathy without trying to solve the problem.
 And if they ask how you’re doing as well, answer honestly but briefly: “I’m doing okay; I’m happy to see you.”

 Consider offering a couple of options (a cup of tea or an extra pillow, for example) to make it easier for them to say yes.
 That said, if they don’t need anything, don’t keep asking repeatedly, as this may feel quite stifling.
 Again, just listen and pay attention to their needs throughout your visit.